pylint-dev/pylint/doc/faq.rst

 2.1 How do I install Pylint?
 ----------------------------

-Everything should be explained on http://pylint.readthedocs.io/en/latest/installation
+Everything should be explained on :ref:`installation`.

 2.2 What kind of versioning system does Pylint use?
 ---------------------------------------------------